 Figure 17.
 209Bi (n,2n) compared to 209Bi (n,tot) cross-section uncertainties [1].

-around 5%.
-Finally, areas where the cross-sections are low have representative larger relative errors; this is the case near the threshold of the 209Bi (n,2n) reaction shown in Figure 17.
+of around 5%.
+Finally, areas where the cross sections are low have representative larger relative errors; this is the case near the threshold of the 209Bi (n,2n) reaction shown in Figure 17.

 Nuclear Data Stochastic Sampling

 The two primary methods that exist for uncertainty quantification of radiation transport simulations are linear perturbation and stochastic sampling Monte Carlo approaches [55].
 First order linear perturbation theory is not always adequate for large uncertainties or incorporating second order effects from the uncertainty in the neutron transport; however, it does have broad uses in the reactor community.
 Stochastic sam- pling has grown in popularity as computational resources have improved.
-Stochastic methods rely on performing independent neutron transport calculations with per- turbed nuclear data libraries sampled based on the covariance of the cross-sections
+Stochastic methods rely on performing independent neutron transport calculations with per- turbed nuclear data libraries sampled based on the covariance of the cross sections

 using the multivariate normal distribution to build up a distribution of responses [56].
-The generalized multivariate normal distribution as a function of the nuclear cross- section mean values (µ) of length k, random solution vector (X), covariance matrix (Λ) is is given by
+The generalized multivariate normal distribution as a function of the nuclear cross section mean values (µ) of length k, random solution vector (X), covariance matrix (Λ) is is given by

 f (X) =